danielhones/context/README.md

 `gem install parser`

+## Known Bugs

+- Due to the hack of replacing `else` by `elif True`, a Python file that uses try/except/else will not parse (because the `else` is subbed with `elif True` which is a SyntaxError).
+Hopefully I'll fix this soon.
+The reason for this hack in the first place is that else lines have no line number in Python's AST parser.
+- The same bug exists in rbcontext with begin/rescue/else in Ruby files.

 ## rbcontext quirks

 `rbcontext` does a few things a little strangely, but most of the bugs have been fixed and these remain as harmless oddities: